-3. OPEN TIMES AND AREAS
+2. OPEN TIMES AND AREAS

-Recreational fisheries are open as described in the British Columbia Tidal Waters Sport Fishing Guide for the recreational fishery - see link in Section 5.
+Recreational fisheries are open as described in the British Columbia Tidal Waters Sport Fishing Guide for the recreational fishery

 Recreational fisheries are open year-round in all areas, or as described in the British Columbia Tidal Waters Sport Fishing Guide for the recreational fishery.
 All commercial and recreational fisheries are closed within the following areas within the Gwaii Haanas National Marine Conservation Area: